pugad/ml-ops-movies-demo/README.md

 ### Interact with the API

-Manually at the homepage: http://localhost:8000/
+Using the UI at the homepage: http://localhost:8000/

 Using the FastAPI Swagger UI Docs: http://localhost:8000/docs